Holyrood Palace: Royal Residence and Haunted House

 Examination of a Witch (1853) by T. H. Matteson ( Public Domain )

-When finally she admitted that she was guilty, under the pain of torture, not even the king wanted to believe her confession.
+When she finally said that she was guilty, under the pain of torture , not even the king wanted to believe her confession.
 Nevertheless, he accepted her words and sentenced her to death.
-She died on January 28, 1591, with a curse on her lips, whispering until she gave her last breath away.
+She died on January 28, 1591, with a curse on her lips, whispering until her last breath.

 This image, from the Agnes Sampson trial in 1591, depicts The Devil giving witches magic dolls. ( Public Domain )